karakami wall panels

 We went to Kyoto for you to Maruni, one of the most famous maker of karakami paper and owner of a collection of thousands of original woodblocks.

-Of course if you visit Maruni you just feel like you want to buy everything… but there was an item that I felt particularly suitable for the japan-lovers allover the world: decorative panels made of pleated karakami.
+Of course, if you visit Maruni you just feel like you want to buy everything… but there was an item that I felt particularly suitable for the Japan-lovers all over the world: decorative panels made of pleated karakami.

 The panels are quite small and can be easily shipped with EMS.
-They can hang on walls and used for decoration of small rooms.
+They can hang on walls and are used for the decoration of small rooms.
 I thought it is ideal for a present and bought some to send to friends and family.

 If you like them too, take a look in the bartok design shop.